primiano/perfetto-docs/docs/design-docs/api-and-abi.md

 ## {#abi-stability} ABI Stability

-All the layers of the tracing protocol ABI are long-term stable and can only be changed maintaining backwards compatiblity.
+All the layers of the tracing protocol ABI are long-term stable and can only be changed maintaining backwards compatibility.

 This is due to the fact that on every Android release the `traced` service gets frozen in the system image while unbundled apps (e.g. Chrome) and host